 - Anything you're allergic to

-Some of those might seem pretty self-explanatory (trans fats, anyone?), but I like to boil all of the above down to one main reason for avoidance: inflammation.
+Some of those might seem pretty self-explanatory (trans fats, anyone?), but I like to boil all of the above down to one main reason for avoidance: these foods aggravate our inflammatory response.

-Fake fats and fried foods increase inflammation in the body.
-The same is true for toxins (like mercury present in farmed fish), excessive refined sugar (like soda), alcohol (because it overloads the liver), soy and gluten (well-known for inflammatory responses and being hard to digest), processed foods (usually full of soy, corn, gluten, and sugar), and foods that cause an allergic reaction.
+Fake fats, fried foods and toxins (like mercury present in farmed fish), excessive refined sugar (like soda), alcohol (because it overloads the liver), soy and gluten (well-known for being hard to digest), processed foods (usually full of soy, corn, gluten, and sugar), and foods that cause an allergic reaction all have negative inflammatory effects.

-Why is inflammation such a bad thing?
-Preparing the body to house a baby for 9 months is no small feat, especially if fertility problems are present, and the most important factors are to minimize inflammation and keep blood sugar stable.
-But I'll tell you a secret: when inflammation isn't present, neither is blood sugar imbalance.
-Why?
-Because the foods that wreak havoc on our blood sugar are the foods that also cause inflammatory responses.
+Preparing the body to house a baby for 9 months is no small feat, especially if fertility problems are present, and the most important factors are to support a healthy and balanced inflammatory response, and keep blood sugar stable.

-Why is inflammation so bad for the TTC (Trying To Conceive) woman?
 Even on a perfect cycle where there are no fertility problems present and timing is perfect, a woman only has a 20-25% chance of getting pregnant.
 After that, nearly 1 in 4 pregnancies will end in miscarriage for one reason or another.
-While it may sound dismal, a woman dramatically increases her odds if her body isn't full of inflammation, which when present can signal the adrenals to produce other hormones such as stress hormones instead of the reproductive hormones necessary for conception.
+While it may sound dismal, a woman dramatically increases her odds if her body is healthy and her body systems are balanced, which when present can signal the adrenals to produce other hormones such as stress hormones instead of the reproductive hormones necessary for conception.

-The best way to reduce inflammation in the body is to eat vegetables.
+The best way to support a healthy inflammatory response in the body is to eat vegetables.
 Lots of them.
 Aim for 8 to 10 cups daily, but even if you only hit half that, just make sure you eat more than you were.
-Next, be sure to eat one-half to one cup daily of berries or cherries, which are high in antioxidants that combat inflammation.
+Next, be sure to eat one-half to one cup daily of berries or cherries, which are high in free radical scavengers that protect our bodies from oxidative stress.
 Drink plenty of filtered water, cut back on coffee and black tea, and get some form of exercise every day.
-It doesn't have to be a five mile run or 45 minutes of hard cardio to count, so even if you walk for 10 minutes or do a series of basic stretching, any kind of movement improves digestive function and mood, and thus lowers the inflammatory stress response in the body.
+It doesn't have to be a five mile run or 45 minutes of hard cardio to count, so even if you walk for 10 minutes or do a series of basic stretching, any kind of movement improves digestive function and mood.

 Here's a smoothie recipe that can help you meet those daily requirements.